Skip to content

 Common sense stressed the idea that these mother languages are under pressure due to the invasion of technology that paved the way for English and other dominant languages.

-Wait! schools are the main cause of language extinction.
+Wait!
+Schools are the main cause of language extinction.
 But how?
 The results of the study showed that more years of schooling increase the level of language endangerment in some countries, especially in the under-developed or developing countries.

-Bromham added that “We found that the more roads there are, connecting country to city, and villages to towns, the higher the risk of languages being endangered.
+Bromham added “We found that the more roads there are, connecting country to city, and villages to towns, the higher the risk of languages being endangered.
 It’s as if roads are helping dominant languages ‘steam roll’ over other smaller languages.”

 One reason among others that leads to language extinction is the negative impact of the colonial legacy.
 The researchers noted that indigenous languages in Australia were pushed towards extinction due to brutal colonial policies.